lendway/Homepage-index.md/index.md

 Paul.Lendway@yale.edu

-**Publication:**

- <a href="https://www.yalejournal.org/publications/the-effect-of-informational-and-empathy-enhancing-interventions-on-redistributive-preferences" URL> The Effect of Informational and Empathy-Enhancing Interventions on Redistributive Preferences </a>

- **Under Review:**
+**Peer-Reviewed Publications:**

  "How Competing Fairness Primes Shape Preferences to Address Inequality" (with Greg Huber).
-Invited to revise and resubmit at _American Politics Research_.
+Accepted at _American Politics Research_.

  "The Minimal Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion" (with Abolfazl Nuri and Josh Schwartz).
 Conditionally accepted at _Environmental Politics_.

  &nbsp;